MrJadaml/widgets/README.md

 * check 3000

 > app/views
-create a folder named widgets
-create a file named index.html.erb
+Create a folder named widgets.
+Then create a file named index.html.erb

-drop in the following code:
+Drop in the following code:

 ```Html
   <h1>Widgets</h1>
   <%= link_to "New Widget", new_widget_path %>